 Another important factor that plays a huge role when buying CBD oil is that THC content.
 This should definitely be on the packaging and be less than 0,2 percent.
 A higher content of THC is prohibited in Germany and could lead to a positive drug test above a certain dose.

-Not to forget the Mixing: of CBD oil.
+Not to forget the The Brand of CBD oil.
 If you want to buy a particularly high-quality CBD oil, the product should be obtained by means of CO2 extraction.
 This is a particularly gentle process that prevents the CBD oil from oxidizing so that the valuable ingredients are retained.
 In addition, this process is intended to ensure that no harmful residues can get into the end product.

 The production of CBD oil by means of CO2 extraction is not only a particularly gentle and safe process - it is also environmentally friendly.
 There are basically two options: the supercritical and the subcritical procedure.
 Both methods describe the respective state of the carbon dioxide.
 Supercritical means that the hemp leaves are exposed to a high pressure, while the pressure is lower in the subcritical process.